Thanatisia/home-lab-docker/services/README.md

 - jupyter-base-notebook : aka Jupyter Notebooks; collection of various variant of the python WebUI REPL server; This is the 'base-notebook' image
     - author
         + jupyter
+- jupyter-datascience-notebook : aka Jupyter Notebooks; collection of various variant of the python WebUI REPL server; This is the 'datascience-notebook' image
+    - author
+        + jupyter
+- jupyter-minimal-notebook : aka Jupyter Notebooks; collection of various variant of the python WebUI REPL server; This is the 'minimal-notebook' image
+    - author
+        + jupyter
 - mariadb : Database Management System Utility
 - metube : Self-hosted yt-dlp Web UI
 - minecraft-server : Docker image that provides a Minecraft Server that will automatically download selected version at startup